authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 MTA Constructs BIMI-Location header
 -----------------

+The MTA knows its MUAs are optimized for pngs, and prefer images of 128x128 or larger.
+It decides to use the first suggested Indicator it finds which matches these requirements first, and the Domain Owner's first preference second.

-Finally, the MTA removes the existing BIMI-Location header, and stamps a new one:
+Finally, the MTA removes the existing BIMI-Location header, and stamps the new one:

-    BIMI-Location: v=BIMI1; l=https://image.example.com/bimi/logo/64x64.png
+    BIMI-Location: v=BIMI1; l=https://image.example.com/bimi/logo/512x512.png,https://image.example.com/bimi/logo/64x64.png

-In this example, the BIMI-Location header that the sender included is different from the one that the MTA stamped.
+That the original sender signed a BIMI-Location header is irrelevant.
+It was used for DKIM validation and then thrown out by the MTA.

+The MTA then sets any relevant BIMI flags on the mail store when it deposits it.

 The MUA displays the indicator
 ---------------

-The mail is opened in an MUA and that MUA makes a simple determination of which image to show based upon the URI(s) in the BIMI-Location header.
+The mail is opened from the mail store in an MUA.
+The MUA checks to make sure the appropriate BIMI mail store flag has been set, so that it knows it can trust the BIMI-Location header.
+Finally, the MUA makes a simple determination of which image to show based upon the URI(s) in the BIMI-Location header.